Spiking control systems for soft robotics: a rhythmic case study in a soft robotic crawler: Introduction

 The control of rhythms across scales is central to biological and robotic function \cite{Sepulchre2019,Che2021}.
 Indeed, rhythmic movements span a large portion of the animal and robotic locomotive repertoire \cite{Simoni2007}.
 The creation of such rhythms---typically attributed to Central Pattern Generators \cite{Ijspeert2008,Holmes2006,Ramdya2023}, \cite[Ch.
 3]{GolubitskyM.andStewart2002}---requires coordinated control signals mediating the interactions of the musculoskeletal and nervous systems with the environment \cite{Arreguit2025}.
 As historically most of the literature has focused on gait design for rigid robotics \cite{DellaSantina2023}, a principled framework in the emerging field of soft robotics is lagging behind: controllers for soft robotic gait sequences are often hand-crafted---a non-trivial and time-consuming process \cite{Ketchum2023}---or designed in open-loop \cite{Shen2024,Gusty2025}.

 Among the different strategies that soft-bodied animals and robots utilize for rhythmic locomotion, crawling is a common one.
 Earthworms in nature \cite{Tanaka2012} and robotic crawlers in engineering (see, e.g., \cite{Saga2004,Ze2022,Seok2013,Kano2014,Earnhardt2025}) typically move by propagating peristaltic waves along their bodies, combined with anisotropic friction with the substrate.
 In this work, we propose and analyze the use of an excitable feedback controller \cite{Sepulchre2019,Sepulchre2018,Sepulchre2022} in a soft robotic crawler to engineer its peristaltic locomotion.
 Our {\it spiking} controller is inspired by the FitzHugh-Nagumo model of neural excitability \cite{Sepulchre2018}.
-Spiking control systems \cite{Sepulchre2022} combine the best properties of analog and digital controllers: they offer robustness to model uncertainty and component degradation, they can be modulated for control across scales, and they possess the continuous adaptation capability of analog systems with the discrete reliability of digital automata; all with reduced power consumption.
-Such features are well suited to the inherent challenges of synthesis and implementation of feedback control for soft robots.
+A related controller was developed in the recent work \cite{Motta2025}, which proposes a piecewise linear FitzHugh-Nagumo model for the control of passive actuators and uses it to coordinate the locomotion of a robotic hand.